-Vacy, 9 km north of Paterson, and located 184 km north of Sydney and 27 km north of Maitland, appears a very small collection of residences on the roadside in the middle of nowhere.
+The small village of Vacy is 9 km north of Paterson, 27 km north of Maitland and 192 km north of Sydney.
 To the west is Mt George (452 m), to the north is Mt Breckin and looming over the town to the south is Mt Johnstone (341 m).

 Vacy came into existence around 1828 as a private township established by the Cory family.
 John Cory Sr came out from England with his sons Edward and John Jr in 1823 and they soon received grants in the area.
 John Jr owned Cory Vale and John Sr owned Vacy.
 By 1839 both grants were in the hands of another son, Gilbert, who arrived later and became the town’s real patriarch.